verbb/formie/docs/get-started/upgrading-from-v2.md

 We've strived to make things backward compatible, and deprecated existing behaviour to ease the migration.
 This should only affect you if:

 - You have created a custom field class
+- You have custom JavaScript validation for fields
 - You iterate through or access [submission content](https://verbb.io/craft-plugins/formie/user-guides/the-complete-guide-to-rendering-submission-content)
 - You call `getCustomFields()` in your templates for Submissions
 - You call `getFieldLayout()` in your templates for Submissions